micropython-IMU/micropython-fusion/README.md

 In this coordinate system the positive z-axis is down toward Earth.
 Yaw is the angle between Sensor x-axis and Earth magnetic North (or true North if corrected for local declination).
-Looking down on the sensor positive yaw is counterclockwise.
+Looking down on the sensor positive yaw is counter-clockwise.
 Pitch is angle between sensor x-axis and Earth ground plane, aircraft nose down toward the Earth is positive, up toward the sky is negative.
 Roll is angle between sensor y-axis and Earth ground plane, y-axis up is positive roll.
 These arise from the definition of the homogeneous rotation